dyle71/hcs-url/README.md

 # hcs-url

-This C++17 library which is capable of parsing and resolving URLs quickly.
+This C++17 library which is capable of parsing and resolving URLs (URIs) quickly as defined in the RFC 3968.

 __TBD__